 - 50% Touriga Nacional, 33% Tempranillo, and 17% Tinto Cão

 Lewis Wines uses 100% Texas grapes.
 They get about 12-15 acres of grapes from Newsom Vineyards and other grapes from the High Plains come from Andy Timmons at Lost Draw Vineyards and the Bingham Family Vineyards.
 Grapes also come from Parr Vineyards owned by Robert and Dilek Parr and the Round Mountain Vineyard which Doug and Duncan actually manage.
 Right now grapes they get are Tempranillo, Touriga Nacional, Tinta Cão, Mourvèdre, Syrah, Cabernet Sauvignon, Cabernet Franc, Malbec, Merlot, Petit Verdot, Viognier, and Chenin Blanc.
 In spring 2014 they plan on planting their own vineyard of Touriga Nacional and Tannat.

 The winery has many barrels in addition to the stainless steel tanks and they use American, French, Eastern European, and Russian oak barrels.

-Duncan grabbed the wine thief and proceeded to get a couple barrel samples.
+Duncan grabbed the wine thief and proceeded to get a couple of barrel samples.
 We first tasted a 2012 Round Mountain Tempranillo and then a 2012 Syrah.
-They are going to keep the Syrah in the barrel probably 8 more months but Amy and I were ready to take a bottle home right then!
+They are going to keep the Syrah in the barrel for probably 8 more months but Amy and I were ready to take a bottle home right then!